-In April, it was discovered that the FAA was in the process of evaluating a change for the approach procedures for SJC Instrument Landing System (ILS), which would take effect in June of 2018.
+In April, it was discovered that the FAA was in the process of evaluating a new approach procedure for SJC Instrument Landing System (ILS), which would take effect in July of 2018.
 Neither the FAA meeting representatives, Committee, or the public were aware this change was being considered.
 The lack of public outreach to potential affected communities highlighted the need for transparency and improved public process and communication.
 Included in the Appendix is a letter from the Mayors of Los Altos, Mountain View and Palo Alto concerning the lack of transparency on this issue.